The State of Florida Issues COVID-19 Updates

 - DCF has consolidated all entrances to state and contracted mental health treatment facilities into one entrance to ensure all staff, vendors, and providers are screened prior to entrance.
 Visitation has also been suspended at all facilities until April 15.

 FLORIDA DEPARTMENT OF CORRECTIONS

-- FDC has suspended visitation and volunteer programs at all correctional institutions statewide through April 5, 2020.
+- FDC has suspended visitation at all correctional institutions statewide through April 5, 2020.
 The decision to reinstate the normal visitation schedule will be evaluated in consultation with the Department.

 - All non-critical inmate transfers have been suspended.